mastersign/gulp-text-simple/README.md

 GulpText _simple_ makes it really simple to create first class [Gulp] transformations with a simple API, and an extra benefit of helper functions for dealing with files directly.

+Minimal NodeJS version is currently version 16.
+For older NodeJS versions use gulp-text-simple v0.5.x.

 Features
 --------